 - HYDERABAD,ANDHRAPRADESH, INDIA

 Hi Barla.
-There are many highly informative postings preceding yours.
-Please try your best to comment on their applicability to your situation, or to explain what you have tried and the difficulties you have encountered, so we can keep this discussion growing progressively deeper, rather than moving back from deep to shallow.
+There are some highly informative postings preceding yours.
+Please try your best to comment on their applicability to your situation, or to explain what you have tried and the difficulties you have encountered, so we can keep this discussion growing.
 Thanks!

 Q. I wish to etch 2014 aluminium alloy (90.4 - 95.0 Al, 3.9-5.0 Cu, 0.5-1.2 Si, 0.2-0.8 Mg Fe Mg Mn Ti Zn) to reveal the microstructure.
 Can anyone recommend a suitable etching solution (and preferably one that does not contain HF)?Gregory Gibbons